cyfrost/install-gnome-extensions/README.md

 Open a Terminal window in the location of the script and run it along with Extension IDs as arguments:

-`./install_gnome_extensions.sh <extension_id1> <extension_id2> .....`
+`$ ./install_gnome_extensions.sh <extension_id1> <extension_id2> .....`

 All the specified extensions will be downloaded and installed automatically.

 #### Example:

-`./install_gnome_extensions.sh --enable 6 8 19`
+`$ ./install_gnome_extensions.sh --enable 6 8 19`

 This example will install extensions with IDs [6](https://extensions.gnome.org/extension/6/applications-menu/), [8](https://extensions.gnome.org/extension/8/places-status-indicator/), [19](https://extensions.gnome.org/extension/19/user-themes/) and enable them.

 The default behviour is to only download and install said extensions but enabling them is left to the user's choice.
 It is possible to auto-enable extensions during install time by passing the `--enable` flag (Recommended).

-For more options, run `./install_gnome_extensions.sh --help` to see the command options.
+For more options, run `$ ./install_gnome_extensions.sh --help` to see the command options.

 ### 4. (Optional) Manually Enabling/Disabling Installed Extensions

 This step is optional.
-By default, the script only downloads and installs extensions but does not enable them unless you've specified the`--enable` flag (Recommended) when running the script.
+By default, the script only downloads and installs extensions but does not enable them unless you've specified the `--enable` flag (Recommended) when running the script.

 But, if you want to manually enable/disable select extensions, you can do so by using the [GNOME Tweak Tool app](https://linuxconfig.org/how-to-install-tweak-tool-on-ubuntu-18-04-bionic-beaver-linux) with relative ease.

-For Ubuntu: `sudo apt install -y gnome-tweak-tool && gnome-tweaks`
+For Ubuntu: `$ sudo apt install -y gnome-tweak-tool && gnome-tweaks`

-For Fedora: `sudo dnf install -y gnome-tweak-tool && gnome-tweaks`
+For Fedora: `$ sudo dnf install -y gnome-tweak-tool && gnome-tweaks`

 You can find and enable extensions from GNOME Tweak Tool app > "Extensions" page.